fabSchneider/dc.instrumentations/README.md

 # Instrumentations

-Project repository of the Instrumentations Studio 2021/22 Design & Computation - University of the Arts, Berlin
+Project repository for the Instrumentations Studio 2021/22

+Design & Computation - University of the Arts, Berlin